-- 16.1 All LAC must have a care plan; PEPs are an integral part of this care plan. - 16.2 The PEP is an evolving record of what needs to happen for a student/pupil to enable them to make the expected progress and fulfil their potential. - 16.3 The PEP will reflect the importance of a personalised approach to learning which meets the identified educational needs of the child. - 16.4 The school/college with other professionals and the child's carers will use the PEP to support the child's educational needs, raise the child's aspirations and improve their life chances. - 16.5 All relevant bodies, such as the LA, the designated teacher and carers, will involve the child in the PEP process at all stages. - 16.6 The PEP will address the students/pupil's full range of education and development needs, including: - Access to nursery provision that is appropriate to the child's age. - On-going catch-up support, which will be made available for children who have fallen behind with work.

-- Suitable education provided by the LA, where the child is not in school because of suspension or exclusion. - Transitional support where needed, such as if a child is moving to a new school. - School/college attendance and behaviour support, where appropriate. - Support to help the child meet their aspirations, which includes: - Support to achieve expected levels of progress for the relevant national key stage and to complete an appropriate range of approved qualifications. - Out-of-school hours learning activities, study support and leisure interests.
+- 16.1 All LAC must have a care plan; PEPs are an integral part of this care plan. - 16.2 The PEP is an evolving record of what needs to happen for a student/pupil to enable them to make the expected progress and fulfil their potential. - 16.3 The PEP will reflect the importance of a personalised approach to learning which meets the identified educational needs of the child. - 16.4 The school/college, with other professionals and the child's carers, will use the PEP to support the child's educational needs, raise the child's aspirations and improve their life chances. - 16.5 All relevant bodies, such as the LA, the designated teacher and carers, will involve the child in the PEP process at all stages. - 16.6 The PEP will address the student's/pupil's full range of education and development needs, including: - Access to nursery provision that is appropriate to the child's age. - On-going catch-up support, which will be made available for children who have fallen behind with work. - Suitable education provided by the LA, where the child is not in school because of suspension or exclusion. - Transitional support where needed, such as if a child is moving to a new school. - School/college attendance and behaviour support, where appropriate. - Support to help the child meet their aspirations, which includes: - Support to achieve expected levels of progress for the relevant national key stage and to complete an appropriate range of approved qualifications. - Out-of-school hours learning activities, study support and leisure interests.

-17.0 Financial Support (colleges only)
+17.0 Financial Support

-17.1 All Looked After Children will receive the guaranteed bursary which is paid across the academic year.
-This will be subject to acceptable levels of attendance and the stage of formal interventions which are in place during the academic year.
+17.1 All Looked After Children within the colleges will receive the guaranteed bursary which will support with travel to and from college and provide them with access to the necessary equipment and resources for their studies.
 In school, the allocated funding for Looked After Children is accessed to support a raft of interventions and activities all of which are signed off via and within the PEP process.
 Funding is used creatively to support the individual needs of students.